GDevelopApp/GDevelop-examples/examples/starting-3D-platformer/README.md

 # 3D Platformer

-A 3D, physics-based, platformer starter game.
-It has a ground and platforms where the player can jump or which can be pushed, as well as coins to collect.
-The camera moves around the player.
-It has mobile and mouse/keyboard controls.
+A 3D physics-based platformer where the player controls a character that can move forward, backward, left, and right, as well as jump and fall.
+The player can push a 3D physics box, jump on and collide with static boxes, and collect coin objects.
+A third-person camera follows behind the player, but can also be manually controlled by the player.
+The game supports both keyboard and mouse controls as well as mobile touch controls.